Matthew Winston Jr.

 She joined UConn in 2014 and is a member of the foundation’s Senior Management Team.
 Previously she was executive director of Bowling Green State University’s Alumni Association.
 She received her bachelor’s and master’s degrees from BGSU.
 She is active in the Council for Alumni Association Executives and CASE.

 Karl Miller Lugo

-Karl Miller Lugo is a managing associate with the international fundraising consulting firm Bentz Whaley Flessner, where he focuses on campaign planning and management, major and principal gifts, advancement assessments, and building processes for comprehensive fundraising strategy and accountability.
+Karl Miller is a vice president in the education practice of Bentz Whaley Flessner, where he focuses on campaign planning and management, major and principal gifts, advancement assessments, and building processes for comprehensive fundraising strategy and accountability.

-An active member of CASE, Lugo was a member of the inaugural CASE MAI class.
-He has chaired three district conferences, served on the CASE Commission on Philanthropy, the CASE Diversity Recruitment Advisory Group, and the faculty of several conferences, including CASE MAI.
+An active member of CASE, Karl has served on the CASE Commission on Philanthropy, the CASE Diversity Recruitment Advisory Group, and the faculty of several conferences.

 He holds bachelor’s degrees in public relations and Spanish from Western Kentucky University and an MBA from the Gordon Ford College of Business at Western Kentucky University.